-A separate working group is examining spectrum efficiency, and the data supplied by transparency could be the impetus for more detailed analysis.
+A separate working group is examining spectrum efficiency, and the data supplied by transparency could be the impetus for more detailed efficiency analysis.
 Indeed, it is possible to get much more specific and granular about federal agency reporting by providing more specific spectrum assignment data like time, space and frequency data.
-NTIA is statutorily authorized to have purview over federal spectrum management and should have the capability to fully understand the entire spectrum picture.
-On the other hand, NTIA does not have authority over federal agency acquisitions, which are subject to Congressional authorization and appropriations committees and the Cabinet-level secretary of that federal agency.
+NTIA is specifically statutorily authorized to have purview over federal spectrum management and should have the capability to fully understand the entire spectrum picture.
+On the other hand, NTIA does not have authority over federal users' acquisitions, which are subject to authorization and appropriations committees and the Cabinet-level secretary of that federal user.
 Nonetheless, NTIA should have easier access to spectrum data and be able to evaluate and recommend policy based on what the data describes relative to spectrum.

-"Spectrum transparency" will provide NTIA and the FCC with more information, which could allow more informed spectrum policy decisions, and might help expand usage of existing spectrum allocations in the short and long terms.
-It might result in NTIA or the FCC identifying spectrum without (a) any short or long term "federal demand" or (b) full commercial system utilization which could then be considered for either reallocation for other federal or non-federal uses, or for sharing opportunities.
+"Spectrum transparency" will provide NTIA and the FCC with more information, which could allow more informed spectrum policy decisions, and might help put more spectrum to use in the short and long terms.
+It might result in NTIA or the FCC identifying spectrum without (a) any short or long term "federal demand" or (b) full commercial system utilization - and which therefore can be reallocated to other uses or for agencies to better meet their growing user needs, or potentially, for sharing.
 Spectrum transparency may also help decision makers analyze the current situation and determine how allocations and assignments might be appropriate for further study.

 This group discussed transparency with NTIA and several federal agencies it supports.
-Some of the evaluation came from previous interviews from the first term of the CSMAC.
+Some of the evaluation came from previous interviews from the initial CSMAC.
 We also made attempts to understand how the internal processes to achieve greater transparency for government systems might work, e.g., levels of security clearances, "need to know" requirements, which policymakers are receiving the data, how a transparency database would work, the key vectors for information, timelines that would be needed, etc. This working group will shed some light on these issues, and make some recommendations as to how to improve the process.
 Cross functional reporting and analysis by those at NTIA and the FCC with appropriate security clearances may bring new and valuable facts to light which might allow for better policy decisions to be developed and implemented.